hathora/builder/docs/builder/tutorial_among_us.md

 # Tutorial: Among Us (Part 1)

-For this tutorial, we’re going to see what it’s like to build a game similar to [Among Us](https://www.innersloth.com/games/among-us/) using the Hathora framework.
+For this tutorial, we’re going to see what it’s like to build a game similar to [Among Us](https://www.innersloth.com/games/among-us/) using Hathora Builder.

 ## Repo